Did you know?

 Before we can improve the quality of life of everyone on this planet, we must first understand how this very complicated natural system operates, and how human behavior is now perturbing the natural balance.

 The Department of Earth & Atmospheric Sciences at Cornell embraces this mission through teaching, world class research, and service and outreach.
 With the faculty in both the College of Engineering and the College of Agriculture and Life Sciences (CALS), and with collaboration across disciplines, we teach all of Cornell's classes concerning climate and weather, oceanography, earthquakes, biogeochemical cycles, solid earth materials and deformation, and a variety of natural resources to name just a few.
 Our undergraduate curriculum is available to students in Arts and Sciences as well as Engineering and CALS.
-We serve both the Cornell, New York, and international communities through our affiliations with the Cornell Energy Institute, the Northeast Regional Climate Center, the Cornell Institute for Climate Change and Agriculture, the Paleontological Research Institution and its the Museum of the Earth, and the Shoals Marine Lab, as well as via a myriad of public lectures on topics ranging from recent earthquakes to climate change to shale gas.
+We serve both the Cornell, New York, and international communities through our affiliations with the Cornell Energy Institute, the Northeast Regional Climate Center (NRCC), the Cornell Institute for Climate Smart Solutions (CICSS), the Paleontological Research Institution (PRI) and its Museum of the Earth, and the Shoals Marine Lab, as well as via a myriad of public lectures on topics ranging from recent earthquakes to climate change to shale gas.
 Several of our faculty are Fellows of the Atkinson Center for a Sustainable Future.

-Cornell earth and atmospheric scientists are engaged around the world as international leaders in a wide range of disciplines, with field programs in South America, China, Tibet, the Philippines, Hawaii, Taiwan, and the Middle East.
+Cornell earth and atmospheric scientists are engaged around the world as international leaders in a wide range of disciplines in areas of South America, China, Tibet, the Philippines, Taiwan, and the Middle East.
 They have also served in leadership roles in such high profile efforts such as the Geological Society of America and the Intergovernmental Panel on Climate Change (IPCC).